nu1504ta0609sa0902/budevices_dd/README.md

 <hr/>
 Note there is 2 ways we can run these tests:<br/>
-1. Via the IDE:
+1. Via the IDE: <br/>
-    - JUnit : reports are no good
+    - JUnit : reports are no good<br/>
-    - Maven : reports are slightly better
+    - Maven : reports are slightly better<br/>
-        - After running the tests we will need to execute the following commands:
+        - After running the tests we will need to execute the following commands:<br/>
-            - mvn surefire-report:report-only
+            - mvn surefire-report:report-only<br/>
-            - mvn site -DgenerateReports=false
+            - mvn site -DgenerateReports=false<br/>
-2. Simply run one of the following commands below:
+2. Simply run one of the following commands below:<br/>

 <hr/>
 -- Example running the tests from command prompt